Administrative Support Technology

 “I would say we have a 97 to 98 percent job placement rate because of the skills that students leave TCC with,” Wells says.

-Shaina Yowell graduated summa cum laude from the program in 2009, interned in TCC’s Workforce Development department and was later hired as a full-time administrative and office specialist there.
+Shaina Yowell graduated summa cum laude from the program in 2009, interned in TCC’s Workforce Solutions department and was later hired as a full-time administrative and office specialist there.

 “The program was invaluable to me,” she says. ”It gave me the opportunity to experience what it is like in an office environment.”